Rosa × damascena: History

 Rosa × damascena is a cultivated flower not found in the wild.
-Recent genetic tests indicate that it is a hybrid of R. moschata x R. gallica crossed with the pollen of Rosa fedtschenkoana, which indicates a probable origin in the foothills of central Asia or Iran.
+Genetic tests indicate that it is a hybrid of R. moschata × R. gallica, crossed with the pollen of Rosa fedtschenkoana, which indicates a probable origin in the foothills of central Asia or Iran.
+There was a suggestion that Rosa phoenicia contributed to the genetic mix.

 The French Crusader Robert de Brie, who took part in the Siege of Damascus in 1148 at the Second Crusade, is sometimes credited for bringing the Damask rose from Syria to Europe.
 The rose's name refers to the city of Damascus, Syria, known for its steel (Damascus steel), fabrics (Damask), and roses.

 Other accounts say that the ancient Romans brought it to their colonies in England or that a physician of King Henry VIII, Thomas Linacre, gave him one circa 1540.
 The latter claim is dubious because Linacre died in 1524, 16 years before the rose's introduction to the royal garden.

 There is a history of fragrance production in Kabul Province of Afghanistan from the Damask rose.
 An attempt has been made to restore this industry as an alternative for farmers who produce opium.

 The flower, known in Hawaiian as Lokelani, is the official flower of the Island of Maui.

 The Bengali writer Nirad Chaudhuri recalls that Hindus in East Bengal did not cultivate it because it was "looked upon as an Islamic flower".